darius-daniel/alx-system_engineering-devops/0x01-shell_permissions/README.md

 \n2-groups - Prints all the groups the current user is part of
 \n3-new_owner - Changes ownership of file, hello, to user, Betty.
 \n4-empty - Creates an empty file called hello
+\n5-execute - Adds execute permission to the owner of the file